gelogonza/movie-app/README.md

 After sorting by score, the top 25 results are taken and shuffled using a Fisher-Yates shuffle.
 The first 10 from the shuffled pool are returned.
 This means every request for the same mood and genre combination will return a high-quality but varied set — repeating the same selection will show you different films.

+**Step 5 — Watched movie exclusion**

+The frontend sends an optional `excludeIds` array in the request body containing the numeric IDs of all movies the user has previously marked as watched.
+Before `rankAndFilter` runs, any movie whose ID appears in `excludeIds` is removed from the pool.
+This ensures the ranked and shuffled results only contain movies the user has not already seen.

 ---

 ## Project structure